Aleeeehh/CXgame-algoritmi/README.md

 ## Description
 This is a group project completed for the Algorithm course of the UNIBO Computer Science Degree, Bologna, Italy.

-The goal is to optimize the choiche of the moves in a Connect-x game.
+The goal is to optimize the choice of the moves in a Connect-x game.

 There are 3 parameters that define a game:
 - m: number of rows